bkrrulez/phase_zero/README.md

 # TimeTool by Firebase Studio

-This is a Next.js application built with Firebase Studio.
-It's a time tracking and management tool designed for teams.
+This is a Next.js application built for time tracking and managing small teams.

 To get started, take a look at src/app/page.tsx.